 Areas of dead bark or cankers that show up on trees are signs of fungal or bacterial infections.
 These infections can get beneath the tree’s surface and can open wounds.
 This can cause the bark to become sunken or for it all to fall off the tree resulting in exposure to the elements.
 A tree with several cankers can easily cause the tree to break or fall apart.

-If you don’t feel comfortable identifying your tree’s health, consult on of our professionals.
+If you don’t feel comfortable identifying your tree’s health, consult on of our tree care professionals.
 Oftentimes, agricultural extensions provided by universities can help you determine your tree’s health.

 What To Do Next

-You can also reach out to an arborist, like one of our experts!
-These individuals can help you determine the health of your tree and if a removal is necessary.
+You can also reach out to an arborist, like one of our Denver tree care specialists!
+These individuals can help you determine the health of your tree and if tree removal is necessary.
 If it is, many arborists can help you with that as well!
+(We also offer tree removal in Arvada too!)